San Buenaventura Conservancy

 592 EAST MAIN STREET – THEODORE GROENE BUILDING

 This building originally started out as a one story structure that housed the Ventura Power Department.
-In 1929, it was purchased by the Guarenteed and Loan company and transformed into the breathtaking Spanish Colonial Revival two story building covered by Spanish tiles in the Moresque style.
+In 1929, it was purchased by the Guaranteed and Loan company and transformed into a breathtaking Spanish Colonial Revival two story building covered by Spanish tiles in the Moresque style.
 The first floor had a bank with a second story lounge and the upper floors were used for offices.
 The ceiling was graced by hand carved wood gables that were hand painted.
 A tryptic mural of the history of Ventura and the founding of the Mission was painted on the walls by artist Norman Kennedy.

 It was purchased by Mark Hartley who used adaptive reuse to change it’s purpose to that of an upscale restaurant, adding a third story.
 The broken or worn tiles were meticulously recreated in the original style.